With coastlines on both the Caribbean and Pacific, Costa Rica is a country well worth visiting. It's also one of the happiest countries in the world.

 Here is a rough idea of what you are looking at, in terms of expenditure per month, if you want to move to Costa Rica:

-That totals $1,575 per month, which is still far cheaper than the average $5,000 per month expense of living in the USA.
+That totals $1,575 per month, which is still significantly cheaper than the average monthly expense of $5,000 in the USA.

 Internet

-Public Wi-Fi and cafe or restaurant internet situations are not very good, so you’ll have to rely on your mobile data connection when you are out of your accommodation.
+Public Wi-Fi and internet connections in cafes or restaurants are often unreliable, so you'll need to rely on your mobile data connection when you're outside your accommodation.

 Weather

-If you happen to be in Costa Rica in the rainy season, make sure you have battery backup and mobile internet to get your work done, as electricity can be problematic during this period.
+If you happen to be in Costa Rica during the rainy season, ensure you have a battery backup and mobile internet to complete your work, as electricity can be unreliable during this period.

 Accommodation